 The HTSB is responsible for the state approval of teacher education (SATE) programs based in Hawai'i.
 HRS §302A-802 requires candidates to demonstrate competencies established by the Board.
-Programs are required to attain accreditation from a body approved by the US Department of Education to be eligible for state approval.
 Currently, all Hawaii preparation programs were reviewed by the National Council for Accreditation of Teacher Education (NCATE) or the Teacher Education Accrediting Council (TEAC) national accreditors.
 After all accreditation visits were finalized, the Council for Accreditation of Educator Preparation (CAEP) discontinued both former legacy organizations.
-Hawaii programs are currently evaluating their options of continuing with CAEP accreditation or utilizing new state review options which will include national performance assessments and out of state reviewers.
+Hawaii programs are currently evaluating their options of continuing with national accreditation or utilizing new state review options which will include national performance assessments and out of state reviewers.
 Kahuawaiola Indigenous Teacher Education Program and Kaho'iwai Teacher Preparation Program will be reviewed by a joint World Indigenous Nations Higher Education Consortium (WINHEC)-HTSB review team so indigenous programs are appropriately reviewed.

-The HTSB must review and approve teacher education units and individual licensure programs for provisional status before they are eligible to apply for national accreditation.
-In 2013-2014, the HTSB adopted new CAEP unit accreditation standards as well as new program, discipline specific standards for specific license areas.
-The HTSB encourages all programs to consider adding new programs in shortage areas specified by the Department of Education and Charter School Commission.
+The HTSB must review and approve teacher education units and individual licensure programs for provisional status before they are eligible to apply for national accreditation, and encourages all programs to consider adding new programs in shortage areas specified by the Department of Education and Charter School Commission.

-The Board adopted the Stanford edTPA and the Educational Testing Service (ETS) Praxis Performance Assessment for Teachers (PPAT), two pre-service performance assessments may be implemented by July 1, 2019 by all Hawai'i EPPs.
-These assessments may be used immediately as an alternative route to licensure for experienced teachers or career changers who do not need to complete a full preparation program to be deemed ready to teach.
+The Board adopted the Stanford edTPA and the Educational Testing Service (ETS) Praxis Performance Assessment for Teachers (PPAT), two pre-service performance assessments may be utilized by all Hawai'i EPPs.
+These assessments may be used as an alternative route to licensure for experienced teachers or career changers who do not need to complete a full preparation program to be deemed ready to teach.